Large-scale network motif analysis using compression: Introduction

 We take an alternative route: instead of improving the sampling, we change the measure of motif relevance: we define a new hypothesis test as an alternative to steps \ref{step2} and \ref{step3}, which does not require an accurate estimate of the number of instances of the motif.
 All that is required is a set of some instances; as many as can be found with the resources available.
 This means that the highly scalable sampling approach from \cite{kashtan2004efficient} can be maintained.

-The frequency of a motif is not the only statistic we can use.
-We might, for instance, compare the level of clustering among the instances with the value expected under the null model.
-This is relevant, because our compression method can be seen as a combination of several statistics.
-Specifically, properties that allow a motif to reject the null hypothesis are: a high frequency of \emph{non-overlapping}\footnotemark~instances, a large number of instances with few links to nodes outside the instance and a high number of internal links.
-While this deviates from the more common statistic of pure frequency, we believe these are all properties that fit the intuitive idea of a motif.
-In the graph mining literature, different notions of frequency of a subgraph are often called \emph{support measures} \citep{wang2012efficiently}.

-\cite{picard2008assessing} provide an analytical solution, which can perform the hypothesis test without generating a random sample of networks.
-The constraint here is that the null model should be \emph{exchangeable}.
-For the commonly used degree-sequence model, a sampling based-approximation is used.\footnotemark~The complexity of the hypothesis test is independent of the the size of the graph, but it is is $O(k!^2)$ in the size $k$ of the motif.
-While this method could be used for very scalable motif detection (for small $k$, with exchangeable null models), we are not aware of any practical efforts to this effect.

-The idea that compression can be used as a heuristic for subgraph discovery was also used in the SUBDUE algorithm by \citet{cook1994substructure}.
-Our approach uses a more refined compression method and we connect it explicitly to the framework of motif analysis and the use of hypothesis tests.
-We exploit the possiblity that the MDL approach offers, for a very scalable sampling algorithm, to replace the more restrictive beamsearch used in SUBDUE.
-In itemset mining, the use of MDL has a long and succesful history, as detailed by \citet[Chapter~8]{aggarwal2014frequent}.
+The idea that compression can be used as a heuristic for subgraph discovery was also used in the SUBDUE algorithm \cite{cook1994substructure}.
+Our approach uses a more refined compression method and we connect it explicitly to the framework of motif analysis .
+We also exploit the possibility that the MDL approach offers, for a very scalable sampling algorithm, to replace the more restrictive beamsearch used in SUBDUE.